 - Select the Platform to which you are deploying the software.

-- Select the Activate Agent automatically after installation option.
+- Select Activate Agent automatically after installation.

 - Select a Policy based on the operating system to which you will be deploying the Agent(s).

-- Copy the script to your clipboard.
+- Copy the deployment script.

-- RDP into to your Windows instance.
+- Connect to your Windows instance via RDP.

 - Right-click the PowerShell icon and select Run as Administrator.